Skip to main content

 Figure 4.
 Topographic map of site locations (Google Earth, 2015)

-This page titled 3.1: Soil Profile Descriptions Assignment is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Mark W. Bowen via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 3.1: Soil Profile Descriptions Assignment is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Mark W. Bowen via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?